Skip to main content

 Invasive and non-native weeds

-Non-native plants are those that have been brought in to the country by humans.
+Non-native plants are those that have been brought in to the country.
 A small number of these can cause damage to the environment and our health.
-These are called invasive non-native weeds.
+These are called invasive and non-native weeds.

-For more advice on how to deal with invasive non-native weeds see GOV.UK
+For comprehensive advice on how to deal with invasive non-native weeds visit: https://www.gov.uk/guidance/prevent-the-spread-of-harmful-invasive-and-non-native-plants

 Invasive non-native weed control